 I started learning British Sign Language (BSL) when I was 14 when my cousin was diagnosed as profoundly Deaf.
 The moment I started signing and became involved in the Deaf community – I knew that this was the place for me.
 Initially I had considered spoken language interpreting, but after my first year of a University degree in German and Applied Linguistics, I felt like there was a missing piece and I quickly realised that my place in the world was within the Deaf community.

 I left University and pursued my dream, landing a job at the British Deaf Association as a Receptionist – what a wonderful opportunity this was!
-It enabled me to learn more about the Deaf community, the services that were on offer, where the gaps were and made me consider what I could do.
+It enabled me to learn more about the Deaf community; the services that were on offer and where the gaps were; and made me consider what I could do.

-From there I went on to work as an Information and Support Worker in a small London based charity alongside training as a British Sign Language/English Interpreter and completed and graduated with a Post Graduate Diploma in BSL/English Interpreting from University of Central Lancashire in 2005.
+From there I went on to work as an Information and Support Worker in a small London based charity; alongside training as a British Sign Language/English Interpreter.
+I completed and graduated with a Post Graduate Diploma in BSL/English Interpreting from University of Central Lancashire in 2005.

-After registering as a Registered Sign Language Interpreter (RSLI) and working further within the community, I had a strong feeling that there was more that I could offer to the community and decided to set-up a business providing interpreting services and additional services in order to support the Deaf community – from this feeling, terptree was born.
-Established in September 2006, terptree is now a household name when it comes to BSL/English Interpreting and our team are working on projects that change the world for deaf people everyday.
+After registering as a Registered Sign Language Interpreter (RSLI), and working further within the community; I had a strong feeling that there was more that I could offer to the community.
+I decided to set-up a business providing interpreting services; and additional services in order to support the Deaf community – from this feeling; terptree was born.
+Established in September 2006; terptree is now a household name when it comes to BSL/English Interpreting; and our team are working on projects that change the world for deaf people everyday.